sebastianotronto/sebastiano.tronto.net/src/blog/2024-02-20-head-and-tail/head-and-tail.md

-# UNIX text filters part 2.2 of 3: head and tail
+# UNIX text filters, part 2.2 of 3: head and tail

 *This post is part of a [series](../../series)*